HumanCellAtlas/dcp-community/rfcs/text/0000-rfc-process.md

 #### Approvers:

 - At the *DCP PM* or *DCP Architecture* meeting, review the **Shepherd** summary.
-If there is rough consensus to reject the RFC, replace "rfc-final-review" with "rfc-declined", and close the pull request with the rationale in the comment.
+If there is rough consensus to reject the RFC, replace "rfc-oversight-review" with "rfc-declined", and close the pull request with the rationale in the comment.

 #### Shepherd:
 - Include the RFC rejection in *This week in DCP* status update